gonzalo123/flaskws/README.md

-# Flask and websockets using Flask-SocketIO
+# Creating a Real-Time Flask Application with Flask-SocketIO and Redis

-Today we're going to create a simple Flask application with real time communication.
-We're going to use websocket with the SocketIO library.
-This library has an implementation for Python and Flask with [Flask-SocketIO] (https://flask-socketio.readthedocs.io/).
-My idea is the following one.
-Websockets are bidirectional, but I only want to use the server to client communication within the websocket.
-For client to server I prefer to use the traditional HTTP communication.
-My application is going to have session based authentication.
-To simulate the login I have created a route called /login that creates a session.
-The idea is to use this authentication also for the websockets.
+Today, we're going to create a simple Flask application with real-time communication using websockets and the SocketIO library.
+We'll leverage the [Flask-SocketIO](https://flask-socketio.readthedocs.io/) extension for integration.

+Here's the plan: while websockets support bidirectional communication, we'll use them exclusively for server-to-client messages.
+For client-to-server interactions, we'll stick with traditional HTTP communication.

+Our application will include session-based authentication.
+To simulate login, we've created a route called /login that establishes a session.
+This session-based authentication will also apply to our websocket connections.

-One important thing for me, in fact that's the main purpose of this post, is to allow sending websockets from outside the web application.
-Imagine for example that I want to send websockets to the client from a crontab or an external service.
-To do that we need to use a message queue to help SocketIO to communicate between web a client application.
+A key objective of this tutorial is to enable sending websocket messages from outside the web application.
+For instance, you might want to send messages from a cron job or an external service.
+To achieve this, we'll use a message queue to facilitate communication between the SocketIO server and the client application.
+We'll utilize Redis as our message queue.
-We're going to use a Redis server.

 That's the main application